nasa/cumulus/docs/upgrade-notes/data-migrations-rds.md

 terraform apply
 ```

-The `cumulus` module will create the following relevant resources for data migration:
+The `cumulus` module will create resources including the following relevant resources for the data migration:

 - `${PREFIX}-data-migration2` lambda
 - `${PREFIX}-postgres-migration-async-operation` lambda

 ### Run data-migration2

-See the docs on [how to run the data-migration2 lambda](../../lambdas/data-migration2/README.md)
+Instructions on how to run your `data-migration2` lambda can be found in the `data-migration2` [README](../../lambdas/data-migration2/README.md).

-### Run reconciliation tool?
+### Run reconciliation tool